nfernandezsanz/CryptoPriceAPI/README.md

 ## :dart: About ##

-REST API developed with Djando and Python designed to generate information about the current and historical sentiment of different cryptocurrencies using NLP algorithms.<br>It is a personal project, which I plan to improve over time.
-Any collaboration are welcome :).
+REST API developed with Djando and Python designed to collect information about the current and historical sentiment of many cryptocurrencies using NLP models.<br>It is a personal project, which I plan to improve over time.
+Collaborations are welcome :).
 ## :sparkles: Features ##
 :heavy_check_mark: Data for over 13,000+ cryptocurrencies such as Bitcoin, Ethereum, XRP and much more;\
 :heavy_check_mark: 500+ sources of information;\
-:heavy_check_mark: Obtaining complementary data such as polarity of the sources;\
+:heavy_check_mark: Complementary data such as polarity of the sources;\
 :heavy_check_mark: Historical data storage;\
 :heavy_check_mark: Easy deployment;\
 :heavy_check_mark: Easy access;\